Welcome to EagleLakeFishing.Net

 2010 TO CURRENT LAKE ELEVATIONS (Scroll down page)

 2018 ALL EAGLE LAKE, ALL THE TIME PHOTOS

 EAGLE LAKE TROUT MAY WARRANT PROTECTION UNDER THE

 ENDANGERED SPECIES ACT

-See Eagle Lake Guardians for letter to USFWS
+See Eagle Lake Guardians for Pine Creek Restoration Info

 PLUMAS AUDUBON GREBE STUDY

-EAGLE LAKE FISHING REPORT: The fishing season ends December 31, 2017.
+EAGLE LAKE FISHING REPORT: The fishing season closes December 31, 2018.
 We update our fishing report several times a week during the season because we know that ONE DAY CAN MAKE A DIFFERENCE!
 CURRENT EAGLE LAKE FISHING REPORT

 This page is where water temperatures, algae blooms and everything that pertains to the water quality AND Current Lake elevations

 CDFG DEER FEEDING POLICY: Visitors are always amazed at the deer herd that lives in Spalding and most cannot resist feeding them by hand.
 The problem is that it is illegal to feed deer in California.
 Yes, some locals have been getting away with it for decades which is why our herd no longer migrates.
 Also, people are feeding the deer things that are dangerous to them without knowing it.
 Please refrain from deer feeding when staying in a cabin rental in Spalding, Buck’s Bay and Stones Landing.
 You could be killing them without knowing it